-Home to Lord Kedarnath and Lord Madhyamaheswar in the winters when Kedarnath becomes inaccessible due to heavy snowfall, Ukhimath is a deeply religious town with spirituality and devotion oozing through its lanes.
+In tour packages for Uttarakhand Home to Lord Kedarnath and Lord Madhyamaheswar in the winters when Kedarnath becomes inaccessible due to heavy snowfall, Ukhimath is a deeply religious town with spirituality and devotion oozing through its lanes.
 Ukhimath also provides some great panoramic views of the Himalayan peaks which are covered in snow.
 It is a place fit for some time in solidarity and amidst a spirituality of significant religious center.

 The small hillock is a wonderful little town brimming with greenery, beautiful landscapes, and peaceful charm.
 Didihat also has some remnants of its glorious past in the ruins of the forts and temples belonging to the Doti and Chand Rulers who ruled the lands some centuries ago.
 Didihat lies on the famous pilgrimage route of Kailash Mansarovar and is known to provide some amazing views of mighty Himalayan peaks such as Panchachuli and Trishul Peaks.

-In the mighty Himalayas of Uttarakhand where hundreds of river and rivulets flow, Nandaprayag is a hub of spirituality and religion.
-The place situated at an altitude of 900 meters surrounded by wonderful mountains and beautiful sceneries.
+In the mighty Himalayas of Uttarakhand where hundreds of rivers and rivulets flow, Nandaprayag is a hub of spirituality and religion.
+The place is situated at an altitude of 900 meters surrounded by wonderful mountains and beautiful sceneries.
 The town also used to be the capital of the erstwhile Yadu Kingdom whose king built the famous Nanda Temple.
 For all its religious importance, Nandaprayag is much beyond it, a place of seamless natural beauty.

 Khirsu is one of those immaculately offbeat destinations which is unspoiled and sure to charm you with its soul-stirring beauty and quietude.
 The majestic temple of Ghandiyal Devi, located in its vicinity, adds to the attraction of the place.
 A truly offbeat destination, which has managed to slip under the radar of the popular tourist trail, Khirsu is a place for complete isolation and relaxation.
-This quaint town can be your ultimate go-to place for the rejuvenating vacation away from the daily grind.
+This quaint town can be your ultimate go-to place for a rejuvenating vacation away from the daily grind.
 Khirsu's beauty is slowly being discovered with more and more tourists visiting the small town every year.